A No-Code Introduction to Describing Data

 • \(|x_i - \bar{x}|\) denotes the absolute value of the deviation of each observation from the mean.

-Here’s a small example of calculating the mean absolute deviation for 10 of the people in our data frame.
+Here’s a small example of calculating the absolute deviation from the overall mean (119) for 10 of the people in our data frame.
 Can you solve for each of these difference scores: diff_SBP = |SBP - 119|?

 SBP diff_SBP